- Will we know what validations invoke on a person?

 Total number of Days Paid is greater than zero for an Employment Type of Extra Duty.

-Resolution: Either the employment type or the days paid must be corrected.
-If none of the member’s duties required licensure, then the days paid must be changed to zero since TRS cannot award service credit for non-licensed work.
-If the member performed duties that required licensure, the employment type must be changed.
+Either the Employment Type or the Days Paid must be corrected.
+If none of the member’s duties required licensure, then the Days Paid must be changed to zero since TRS cannot award service credit for non-licensed work.
+If the member performed duties that required licensure, the Employment Type must be changed.
+Please refer to Chapter 5 of the TRS Employer Guide for a definition of employment types.

-The member has been reported as Employment Type E – Extra Duty however, he/she has not been reported as a F- full-time or P - part-time contractual employment type with another TRS-covered employer.
+Employment Type has been reported as Extra Duty, however, the member has not been reported as a Full Time or Part-Time Contractual Employment Type with another TRS-covered employer this fiscal year.

-If the member performed only extra duties not requiring licensure, ensure he/she is employed at another TRS-covered employer as a F – full-time or P – part-time contractual member when the extra duty was performed.
-If the member has been correctly reported because he/she worked as a F or P employment type at another employer confirm the reported information is correct.
-If the member performed work that required licensure, correct the employment type, days paid, etc.
+If the member performed only extra duties not requiring licensure, ensure he/she was employed at another TRS-covered employer as a Full Time (F) or Part-Time Contractual (P) member.
+If the member has been correctly reported because he/she worked as a F or P Employment Type at another employer, confirm the reported information is correct.
+If the member performed work that required licensure, correct the Employment Type, Days Paid, etc. Refer to Chapter 5 of the TRS Employer Guide for additional information regarding Employment Types.

 The member is approaching the 600-hour post-retirement employment limitation.
 If the annuitant exceeds the post-retirement employment limitation of 600 hours, he/she will become an active member and will be reportable on the following pay period.

 Work that would earn service credit for active members is subject to the post-retirement employment limitations for annuitants.
 All time that a teacher or administrator is required to be present for licensed duties is subject to the limitations.
-For teachers, this includes preparation periods and time before, between, and after classes.
+For teachers, this includes preparation periods and time before, between and after classes.
 For administrators, this includes all time that is required to be spent on administrative duties, such as attendance at board meetings and contract negotiations.
 Paid sick, personal leave and vacation are subject to the limitations.
-In addition, licensed work performed on Saturdays and Sundays is subject to the limitations.
 Five hours is the maximum number of hours per day applied toward the limit, regardless of the actual number of hours worked.
 On days in which the employment is less than five hours, the actual time worked should be counted.

-The reported Email Address does not match the member’s email address on file with TRS.
-Please review the reported Email Address and make any necessary corrections.
-The email address on file with TRS will be updated based on this report.
+Please review the reported phone number and make any necessary corrections.
+The phone number on file with TRS will be updated based on this report.

 - For members with warnings, will we be required to enter an explanation of why the reported information is correct?